Ali100i/ICS_415/Assignment_2/README.md

-# Ray Tracing with specular
+# Ray Tracing with specular - Assignment 2

 This repository contains a simple implementation of a ray tracing algorithm in Python.
 It generates a 3D-rendered scene with spheres and lights then saves the output as an image.